-- Keep doing the same things and hoping for different results
+Keeps doing the same things but expecting different results

 - A great deal of listening on his part